-The Greka laboratory specializes in the development of personalized and targeted therapies for difficult-to-treat diseases affecting millions of people across the world.
-Her team focuses on a detailed, mechanistic understanding of the signaling pathways regulating important cellular functions in health and disease.
+The Greka laboratory specializes in the development of precision therapies for difficult-to-treat diseases with a special interest in genetically defined disorders.
+Her team focuses on a detailed, mechanistic understanding of disease pathways and circuits as the foundation for the development of targeted therapeutics.
 Specifically, her lab studies mechanisms of cell survival and metabolic regulation, with an emphasis on calcium signaling and transient receptor potential (TRP) ion channel biology.
-Applying this expertise to the study of kidney podocytes, the laboratory recently identified a TRPC5 channel blocker as the first ion channel targeted therapy for kidney disease.
-National Institutes of Health (NIH) director Francis Collins recognized this work on the 10-year anniversary of the NIH Common Fund.
+Applying this expertise to the study of kidney podocytes, the laboratory recently identified a specific TRPC5 channel blocker as the first mechanism-based therapeutic strategy for FSGS, a progressive kidney disease.

-Greka has been the recipient of several honors, including a 2014 Top 10 Exceptional Research Award from the Clinical Research Council, a 2014 Young Physician-Scientist Award from the American Society of Clinical Investigation and a 2017 Presidential Early Career Award for Scientists and Engineers (PECASE).
+Greka has been the recipient of several honors, including the 2018 Seldin-Smith Award for Pioneering Research from the American Society of Clinical Investigation, a 2017 Presidential Early Career Award for Scientists and Engineers, a 2014 Top 10 Exceptional Research Award from the Clinical Research Council, and a 2014 Young Physician-Scientist Award from the American Society of Clinical Investigation Council.
 She also serves on the Harvard-MIT M.D.-Ph.D.
 Program Leadership Council.

 Greka holds an A.B. in biology from Harvard College and an M.D. and Ph.D. in neurobiology from HMS.
-She received her medical and scientific training in the Harvard-MIT program in Health Sciences and Technology in the laboratory of National Academy of Sciences member David Clapham, where, as a Howard Hughes Medical Institute (HHMI) predoctoral fellow, she explored the role of TRP channels in neuronal growth cone motility.
+She received her medical and scientific training in the Harvard-MIT program in Health Sciences and Technology in the laboratory of National Academy of Sciences member David Clapham, where she explored the role of TRP channels in neuronal growth cone motility.